Artegrah/odin-recipes/README.md

 - creating a repository on GitHub
 - cloning the key to my local drive
 - setting up the index page
+- adding a 3 pages with links to images, headings, unordered and ordered lists.
-- adding a second page and linking to it from index
+- Relative links to those pages from the index